pushpakrk/pushpakrk/README.md

 🌱 I’m currently learning ...
-Post Graduation Diploma Program in Big Data Analytics from Center for Development in Advanced Computing (CDAC) ACTS Delhi
+-Post Graduation Diploma Program in Big Data Analytics from Center for Development in Advanced Computing (CDAC) ACTS Delhi

 👯 I’m looking to collaborate on ...
-Machine Learning, Deep Learning, Big Data Technologies, etc.
+-Machine Learning, Deep Learning, Big Data Technologies, etc.

 📫 How to reach me: ...